brown-ccv/ccv-website-hugo/content/english/documents/jupyterhub-user-manual/using-your-hub/creating-a-new-notebook.md

 ---
-title: "Creating a New Blank Notebook"
+title: "Creating a New Notebook"
 project: JupyterHub
-section: Using Your Notebook
+section: Using Your Hub
 date: 2019-01-14T13:06:08-05:00
 draft: false
 ---